Best Word Names from Scripture

 Iris is a Christian baby name meaning Rainbow

-We never appreciated the name Iris enough… until studying the Greek to find it’s connection to the Bible!
-Did you know it means “rainbow” in Greek??
-Since rainbows are also a sign of God’s promise in the Bible, this name feels as though it has a lot of biblical significance for Christians today!
+We never appreciated the name Iris enough until studying Greek!
+Did you know Iris is used in the New Testament and means “rainbow”?
+Since rainbows are also a sign of God’s promise to humanity, this name feels as though it added significance for Christians today.

 Iris